zhijian-yang/GeneSGAN/README.md

 ```

 ## Example
-We offer a toy dataset in the folder of GeneSGAN/datasets.
+We offer a toy dataset, the ground truth, and the sample code in the folder GeneSGAN/datasets.
+One fold training takes around 25 minutes on a MacBook Pro with 1.4GHz Intel Core i5, and could lead to clustering with around 95% accuracy.
+A larger fold number could contribute to better clustering performances, so 20 folds or above is recommended in real data applications.
+Multiple folds can be performed in parallel on HPC clusters.

 ```bash
 import pandas as pd